Eva Perón: Eva Foundation

-Within a few years, the foundation had assets in cash and goods in excess of three billion pesos, or over $200 million at the exchange rate of the late 1940s.
+Within a few years, the foundation's assets in cash and goods exceeded three billion pesos, or over $200 million at the exchange rate of the late 1940s.
 It employed 14,000 workers, of whom 6,000 were construction workers and 26 were priests.
 It purchased and distributed annually 400,000 pairs of shoes, 500,000 sewing machines, and 200,000 cooking pots.
 The foundation also gave scholarships, built homes, hospitals, and other charitable institutions.
-Every aspect of the foundation was under Evita's supervision.
+Every aspect of the foundation was under Eva Perón's supervision.
 The foundation also built entire communities, such as Evita City, which still exists today.
-Due to the works and health services of the foundation, for the first time in history there was no inequality in Argentine health care.
+Due to the works and health services of the foundation, Argentine health care became significantly more equal.

-Toward the end of her life, Evita was working as many as 20 to 22 hours per day in her foundation, often ignoring her husband's request that she cut back on her workload and take the weekends off.
-The more she worked with the poor in her foundation, the more she adopted an outraged attitude toward the existence of poverty, saying, "Sometimes I have wished my insults were slaps or lashes.
+Toward the end of her life, Evita was working as many as 20 to 22 hours per day in her foundation, often ignoring Juan Perón's request that she cut back on her workload and take the weekends off.
+As she worked with the poor in her foundation, she developed a more outraged attitude toward the existence of poverty, saying, "Sometimes I have wished my insults were slaps or lashes.
 I've wanted to hit people in the face to make them see, if only for a day, what I see each day I help the people."
-Crassweller writes that Evita became fanatical about her work in the foundation and felt as though she were on a crusade against the very concept and existence of poverty and social ills.
+Crassweller writes that Perón became fanatical about her work in the foundation, and felt as though she were on a crusade against the very concept and existence of poverty and social ills.
 "It is not surprising", writes Crassweller, "that as her public crusades and her private adorations took on a narrowing intensity after 1946, they simultaneously veered toward the transcendental."
-Crassweller compares Evita to Ignatius Loyola, saying she came to be akin to a one-woman Jesuit Order.
+Crassweller compares Perón to Ignatius Loyola, saying she came to be akin to a one-woman Jesuit Order.